CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 - Action Items - should include the documentation needed to resolve each action item identified during the review.
 - Evidence* – should contain the Intake Form and two subfolders:
 	- CEF – should contain the evidence listed in the Intake Form for applicable Conditions for Enhanced Funding.
 There is no need for additional sub-folders.
 	- Outcomes – should contain the evidence listed in the Intake Form for applicable CMS-required and state-specific outcomes.
-If needed, include additional sub-folders by the outcome.
+If needed, include additional sub-folders by outcome.
 - Metrics – should contain the monthly metrics data in the [Operational Report Workbook](https://www.medicaid.gov/medicaid/data-and-systems/downloads/operational-report-workbook.xlsx).
 Note: once the state is certified, they will need to load the final metrics to the applicable metric folder on CMS Box.
 - Presentation – should contain the final agenda and presentation for the day of the review and any other meeting documentation.
 - Required Artifacts – should contain the applicable Required Artifacts listed in the [Streamlined Modular Certification Guidance](https://www.medicaid.gov/medicaid/data-and-systems/downloads/smc-certification-guidance.pdf).